Fits.me: Virtual Fitting Room

 If the graphic content overwhelms the cause, people remember only the stunt.
 The message has to be explicit enough that the emotional reaction points to the intended story.

-In 2011, Nokia Push will be collaborating with the world’s biggest snowboarding company, Burton Snowboards, to create a new type of connected snowboarding.
-Work has already started between Nokia and Burton, and the collaboration will be run in the spirit of the Push project — transparently, and openly in beta.
-Throughout this time, regular videos will be published detailing their progress so far, and counting down to the beta launch at next year’s Burton Euro Open in January.
+By 2011, Nokia Push is set to collaborate with Burton Snowboards, described at the time as the world’s biggest snowboarding company, to create a new type of connected snowboarding.
+Work has already started, and the collaboration is positioned to run in the spirit of the Push project.
+Transparently, and openly in beta.

 A few fast answers before you act